 The dual-colored Toronto Raptors jerseys, the camcorders, and a tasteful dash of personality blended to form "Vinsanity."

 The first dunk is my personal favorite.
 Carter takes the time to map out the airway.
 He scopes out the basket and confidently jogs back near half-court to gear for takeoff.
-He zooms down the runaway building speed, explodes, and spins against his body for a reverse-360-windmill flush ?
-A no doubt 50.
+He zooms down the runaway building speed, explodes, and spins against his body for a reverse-360-windmill flush -- A no doubt 50.
 Carter made a dunk with a 100 degree of difficulty look elementary.
-The dolly shot enhances the scene’s intimacy.
-Kudos to the cameraman.

 The second dunk starts behind the hoop.
 Carter takes one dribble, gathers, completely rotates, and throws down a fully-extended windmill.
 Every judge other than Kenny Smith gave Carter a 10.
 He scored it a 9, diminishing the dunk's total score to 49.
 Good thing Vince was only getting started.